 So why is it that we don’t talk about the tattoo cost very often?

 Again as according to Pew Research Centre, In US, only 8% of people with tattoos think the price is the most important factor.
-49% think the reputation of the tattoo studio or artist is the most important factor, while 43% believe getting a tattoo with a personal meaning is the most critical factor.
+49% think the reputation of the tattoo studio or artist is the most important factor.
+It is also worth noting a lot of tattoo artists & studios have tattoo insurance in place.
+43% believe getting a tattoo with personal meaning is the most critical factor.
 It is really nice to know that a lot more tattooed people care about getting a good quality tattoo or something that means to them than something that’s cheap.